econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/glossary.md

 Common DeFi vocabulary

-**Bonding Curve**: a mechanism that determine a token's price based on its circulating supply.
-Each emojicoin markets starts in a bonding curve, based on a CLAMM, before transitioning to a CPAMM.
+**Bonding Curve**: a mechanism that determine's a token's price based on its circulating supply.
+Each emojicoin markets starts in a bonding curve (implemented as a CLAMM) before transitioning to a CPAMM.

 **Concentrated Liquidity Automated Market Maker (CLAMM)**: an AMM design where liquidity is selectively confined to one or multiple price ranges.